pallotron/yubiswitch/README.md

   the _YubiKey Nano_ and the _Yubikey Neo_.
 The Nano and the Neo both fit cleanly into your USB port.

 - The app's default settings support the Nano.
 If you have the neo, go into the app's `Preferences` by clicking on the menu icon, then set the the `Product ID` to `0x0114`.
-- Currently, if you compile the application from master, the hack described above is necessary to have the application working with the HID usb interface.
-Fix incoming.
-(This is not needed if you are using the 0.8 dmg).
-- NEO keys are only supported if you compile the app from master, working on a fix, then will release the dmg.
-- This app only works with recent version of OSX because it relies on the
+- This app only works with recent version of OSX because it relies on the Notification Centre.

-  Notification Centre.
 OSX 10.8.x and above would do it.
 Sorry about that.

 # TODO and future plans
 - [x] Make hotkey configurable via configuration window, currently it's static